- MUNCH & MOVE

 Be right back - Gone adventuring!!

-A scavenger hunt is a fun and engaging way to encourage children to connect with nature and enjoy the outdoors.
-Whether exploring your service’s outdoor area or going for a nature walk in the community, this activity promotes physical activity while supporting key developmental skills.
+A scavenger hunt is a fun way to help children connect with nature and enjoy the outdoors.
+Whether exploring your service’s outdoor space or going for a community nature walk, it encourages physical activity and supports key developmental skills.

-Click the image to download a copy of the scavenger hunt, then head outside with the children and try to spot as many different insects and plants as you can.
+Click the image to download the scavenger hunt, then head outside and see how many insects and plants you can find!